aug24/ConsultancyFairyStories/GoldenEggs/README.md

 The wise prince smiled, and sent his cupbearer to ask the dwarves to prepare another egg or two.
 "We'll have that done for you by this evening, your majesties".

-"Eggcellent!" said the king, clearly relieved.
+"Eggcellent!" cried the king, clearly relieved.

 The foolish prince, trying to save face, said his new egg could be ready ... soon.